pansap99/gitGuide/README.md

 We can also compare unstaged or staged changes between two files.
 Basically, we tell git "show me only the changes in this file".
-Keep in mind that the ouptut of the ```git diff``` command is a huge chaos so narrowing it down to specific files is helpful.
+Keep in mind that the output of the ```git diff``` command is a huge chaos so narrowing it down to specific files is helpful.
 ```
 git diff HEAD <file>
 git diff --staged <file>
 ```
 ## Comprare changes between branches

-Of course we can compare changes accross different branches. git diff compares all the files of branch1 with all the files of branch2.
+Of course we can compare changes across different branches. git diff compares all the files of branch1 with all the files of branch2.
 It compares the staged changes of the branch1 to the staged changes of the branch2.

 ```
 git diff <branch1> <branch2>